cheminfo/eln-docs/docs/30_structural_analysis/mass/30_mf-from-monoisotopic-mass/README.md

 ## Range of atoms and groups

-If some informations about the molecule is known, you can specify it in the `Range` input.
-The allowed synthax is given bellow.
+If some information about the molecule is known, you can specify it in the `Range` input.
+The allowed syntax is given bellow.

 <Range/>